Andrew-S-Rosen/mof_screen/README.md

 ## VASP Parameters

-Of course, it is essential to specify default parameters that should be used in VASP, such as the exchange-correlation functional, convergence criteria, and so on.
-This is done by importing `pymofscreen.default_calculators.defaults` and making modifications to the default parameters in the `defaults` dictionary.
+Of course, it is essential to specify parameters such as the exchange-correlation functional, convergence criteria, and so on.
+This is most easily done by importing `pymofscreen.default_calculators.defaults` and making modifications to the default parameters in the `defaults` dictionary.
 An example is shown below.

 ```python
 from pymofscreen.cif_handler import get_cif_files